liu-yikang/SHERM-rodentSkullStrip/data/data_description.md

 ├── brain_mask_autoext (results from SHERM)
 ```

-All test images have been intensity normalized by N3 (https://surfer.nmr.mgh.harvard.edu/fswiki/nu_correct).
+All test images have been intensity-normalized by N3 (https://surfer.nmr.mgh.harvard.edu/fswiki/nu_correct).

 **T1-weighted images of Long-Evans rats**